projectcalico/calico/docs/cni/kubernetes/GCE.md

 ./kubectl create -f manifests/guestbook.yaml
 ```

-Check that the redis-master, redis-slave, and frontend pods and services are running correctly.
+Check that the redis-master, redis-slave, and frontend pods are running correctly.
+After a few minutes, the following command should show all pods in `Running` state.
 ```
-./kubectl get pods,svc
+./kubectl get pods
 ```
+> Note: The guestbook demo relies on a number of docker images which may take up to 5 minutes to download.

 The guestbook application uses a NodePort service to expose the frontend outside of the cluster.
 You'll need to allow this port outside of the cluster with a firewall-rule.
 ```